katyhuff/blog/_posts/2014-05-05-women-only-events.markdown

 importance of culture.
 Apropos 'leaning in' and 'whistling Vivaldi,' the culture of a learning or working environment is so pervasive it can be simultaneously indetectible and debilitating.
-It was jolting to notice in these events that a room full of women is vastly different from the culture I breathe day-to-day.
+It was jolting to notice in these events that a room full of women felt so vastly different from the culture I breathe day-to-day.
 As we are chronically exposed to the effects of our gendered culture, we somtimes forget their power.
 A few hours not feeling the weight of my 'otherness' reminded me of the immense mass of the culture that still needs to be shifted.